 Apple makes it very easy to implement in-app purchases and does everything required to facilitate payments to you.

-This may sound like a lot, but this business model is so lucrative that it is often worth the fee.
+This may sound like a lot, but the business model is so lucrative that it often justifies the fee.

-Oftentimes your app might involve some sort of recurring transaction, perhaps on a monthly or yearly basis.
+Oftentimes, your app might involve some recurring transaction, perhaps on a monthly or yearly basis.

-It’s safe to say, if your users love using your app, they will be long-time paying customers in no time.
+It’s safe to say that if your users love using your app, they will become long-time paying customers in no time.

-The App Store platform makes it easy for users to subscribe to your app to continue paying for their services, as auto-renewal is automatically enabled when users subscribe to the services of your app.
+The App Store platform makes it easy for users to subscribe to your app, enabling auto-renewal of their services upon subscription.

 A subscription business model is still privy to Apple’s commission structure, but they have policies in place that reward iOS developers for retaining long-term customers.